An amazingly large number of children in the media suffer from Parental Abandonment

 - The four main characters in the Circle of Magic series are raised by two women who, after a time, they refer to as their 'foster mothers.'

 - Harry Potter is crawling with Parental Substitutes.
-Nearly every adult who has any interaction with Harry is a Parental Substitute, especially Albus Dumbledore, Sirius Black, Remus Lupin, Hagrid (maybe more of an uncle figure) and Arthur & Molly Weasley.
-And because this is Harry Potter, things don't end well for all but the last three.
+Nearly every adult who has any interaction with Harry is a Parental Substitute, especially Albus Dumbledore, Sirius Black, Remus Lupin, Hagrid (maybe more of an uncle figure), Minerva Mc Gongall and Arthur & Molly Weasley.
+And because this is Harry Potter, things don't end well for all but the last four.

 - Harry's friends are not immune either.
 Neville Longbottom is raised by his grandmother due to his parents having been tortured to madness by Death Eaters.
 Harry himself also becomes one to Teddy Lupin.
 Although he seems to be living with his grandmother, he often visits the Potter-family.

 - More stories of this are told for reoccuring background characters.
-Susan Bones seems to have been raised by her grandmother as nearly her entire family were killed by Death Eaters
+Susan Bones seems to have been raised by her aunt as nearly her entire family were killed by Death Eaters

 - Running a galactic government and occasionally saving it alongside one's scoundrel husband leaves little time for parenting, as the children of Han Solo and Princess Leia learn.
 Much of their parenting is done by Leia's longtime friend and aide Winter Celchu.